 Distributed Manufacturing Jet Engine

-Low-cost, metal 3D-printed turbojet engine designed for UAVs, hobby aircraft, and RC drones, utilizing distributed manufacturing to dramatically reduce part count and lead times.
+Low-cost, metal 3D-printed turbojet engine designed for UAVs and single-use missiles, utilizing distributed manufacturing to dramatically reduce part count.

 Skills